NearNodeFlash/NearNodeFlash.github.io/docs/guides/data-movement/readme.md

 Depending on the configuration of `dcp`, there may be an attempt to copy these xattrs.
 You may need to disable this by using `dcp --xattrs none` to avoid errors.
-For example, the `command` in the `nnf-dm-config` config map or `dcpOptions` in the [DataMovementCreateRequest API](copy-offload-api.html#datamovement.DataMovementCreateRequest) could be used to set this option.
+For example, the `command` in the `NnfDataMovementProfile` or `dcpOptions` in the [DataMovementCreateRequest API](copy-offload-api.html#datamovement.DataMovementCreateRequest) could be used to set this option.

 See the [`dcp` documentation](https://mpifileutils.readthedocs.io/en/latest/dcp.1.html) for more information.

-## `sshd` Configuration for Data Movement Workers
+### `sshd` Configuration for Data Movement Workers

-The nnf-dm-worker pods run `sshd` in order to listen for `mpirun` jobs to perform data movement.
-The number of simultaneous connections is limited via the sshd configuration (i.e. `MaxStartups`). **If you see error messages in Data Movement where mpirun can not communication with target nodes, this may be due to sshd configuration.**
+The `nnf-dm-worker-*` pods run `sshd` in order to listen for `mpirun` jobs to perform data movement.
+The number of simultaneous connections is limited via the sshd configuration (i.e. `MaxStartups`).
+**If you see error messages in Data Movement where mpirun can not communication with target nodes, and you have ruled out any networking issues, this may be due to sshd configuration.** `sshd` still start rejecting connections once the limit is reached.

-This configuration is stored in the `nnf-dm-worker-config` `ConfigMap` so that it can be changed on a running system without needing to roll new images.
+The `sshd_config` is stored in the `nnf-dm-worker-config` `ConfigMap` so that it can be changed on a running system without needing to roll new images.
 This also enables site-specific configuration.